Skint Dad

 Psychology experiments

 Now, this one isn’t as terrifying as it may sound.
-Basically, psychology students need people to take part in experiments so that they can use the statistics to write up reports.
+Basically, psychology students need people to take part in experiments so that they can use statistics to write up reports.

 The pay can vary enormously from job to job, and it’s worth checking out FULLY what’s involved.